Bhilai: Economy

 Bhilai is home to the Bhilai Steel Plant, the first and largest Indian plant to produce steel rails.
-The inauguration of the first blast furnace of Bhilai Steel Plant was done by then president of India Dr. Rajendra Prasad, which was established with help from the Soviet Union in 1955.
+The first blast furnace of Bhilai Steel Plant was inaugurated by then President of India Dr. Rajendra Prasad, which was established with assistance from the Soviet Union in 1955.

-Iron ore from Rawghat, limestone from Nandini, coal from Jharia, manganese from Balaghat, electric power from the Korba thermal power plant, and water from the Tandula Canal, all nearby, are used in the Bhilai Steel Plant to manufacture rails and structural steel.
+Iron ore from Rawghat, limestone from Nandini, coal from Jharia, manganese from Balaghat, electric power from the Korba thermal power plant, and water from the Tandula Canal, all nearby, are used at the Bhilai Steel Plant to manufacture rails and structural steel.
 Pig iron and billets are supplied to foundries and rolling mills located at Kumhari and other sites in central India.

-The number of steel rails produced by the facility till 2007 can go around the circumference of the earth 7.5 times.
-This is depicted on the monument at the globe square in the heart of the city.
+The number of steel rails produced by the facility up to 2007 could, if laid end to end, circle the earth 7.5 times.
+This is depicted on the monument at Globe Square in the heart of the city.
 The facility underwent modernisation and expansion and is amongst the leading manufacturers of iron and steel in Asia.

 Education

-The city serves as an educational hub in the region, with a total of 59 universities and colleges, like Indian Institute of Technology (IIT) Bhilai, Chhattisgarh Swami Vivekanand Technical University, Bhilai Institute of Technology, Shri Shankaracharya Institute of Medical Sciences, Chandulal Chandrakar Memorial Government Medical College, Rungta College Bhilai, and Shri Shankaracharya Technical Campus, Dau Shri Vasudev Chandrakar Kamdhenu Vishwavidyalaya Durg, Hemchand Yadav Vishwavidyalaya.
+The city serves as an educational hub in the region, with a total of 59 universities and colleges, like Indian Institute of Technology (IIT) Bhilai, Chhattisgarh Swami Vivekanand Technical University, Bhilai Institute of Technology, Rungta International Skills University, and Shri Shankaracharya Technical Campus, Chhattisgarh Kamdhenu Vishwavidyalaya and Hemchand Yadav Vishwavidyalaya.

 Schools in Bhilai are run either by municipal corporations or privately by entities, trusts, and corporations.
 The majority of schools are affiliated with the Chhattisgarh Board of Secondary Education and the Central Board of Secondary Education.